 With so many schools adopting new cashless catering methods, the introduction of biometric recognition can be a mind field.
-Many concerns are raised when introducing these systems, so we've put together the top three common myths of biometric recognition and share the true benefits that our cashless catering systems provide over 2700 schools across the UK.
+To address any concerns and myths, we've put together the top three common myths of biometric recognition and share the benefits our cashless catering systems provide to over 3,000 schools across the UK.

-Cashless catering systems provide parents with additional benefits such as being able to top up and view their child's transaction history remotely.
-Where parents place so much effort into providing their children with healthy nutritious meals at home, they often have no visibility over what foods their child regularly eats at school.
+Cashless catering systems provide parents with additional benefits such as topping up and viewing their child's transaction history remotely.
+Parents place so much effort into providing their children with healthy, nutritious meals at home they often have no visibility over what foods their child regularly eats at school.
 This visibility contributes to encouraging a balanced diet.

-The fear of surveillance especially with children is sometimes wrongly associated with biometric recognition.
-With recent technological advancements, many devices now use fingerprint or retina recognition to store information.
-Our Cashless catering systems only store minimal data points and this information cannot lead to a fingerprint being reconstructed for fraudulent use.
+The fear of surveillance, especially with children, is sometimes wrongly associated with biometric recognition.
+As technology advances, many devices now use fingerprint or retina recognition to store information.
+Our cashless catering systems only keep minimal data points, and this information cannot lead to fingerprint replication for fraudulent use.

-Educational software has recently been a hot topic in the news with major technology companies like Google and Apple striving to implement better learning solutions to increase classroom interactivity and development.
-Using the improvements that technology bring, schools can focus more on delivering high quality first class education to their pupils.
+Educational software has recently been a hot topic, with major technology companies like Googleand Apple striving to implement better learning solutions to increase classroom interactivity and development.
+Using the improvements that technology brings, schools can focus more on delivering high-quality, first-class education to their pupils.

-Data is essential to any management body and schools are at the forefront of using measuring values to determine effectiveness.
-With lunch periods becoming difficult and potentially cumbersome in many schools, data collected through the cashless catering system can lead to quicker queue times, resulting in happier children.
+Data is essential to any management body, and schools are at the forefront of using measuring values to determine effectiveness.
+With lunch periods becoming shorter and potentially cumbersome in many schools, data collected through the cashless catering system can lead to quicker queue times, resulting in happier children.

-Whilst it is often assumed that there are no alternatives for pupils who choose not to participate in biometric readers – this is wrong.
-Both parents and pupils have the option to choose an alternative method of recognition and depending on the system this can include a contactless card or a PIN code unique to each pupil.
+Whilst it is often assumed that there are no alternatives for pupils who choose not to participate in biometric readers, this is incorrect.
+Both parents and pupils can choose an alternative method of recognition, and depending on the system, this can include a contactless card or a PIN code unique to each pupil.
 These options are available to all pupils and parents using the cashless catering systems.